lab-brussels-1/home/guides/class-workflows/check-ins.md

 [ ] add the labels check-in & week-x
 [ ] add it to the Project Board: Deliverables
 [ ] add the appropriate milestone (eg. 2.
-Agile Development) [ ] add your comment using the template
+Agile Development) [ ] add your comment using the template on every Thursday
 ```

 ## Issue Description